Jenny Jones, Baroness Jones of Moulsecoomb: Police

 Jones was a member of the Metropolitan Police Authority from its creation in 2000 "and has worked on a wide range of policing issues, with a particular focus on road safety, violence against women, civil liberties and neighbourhood policing" until it was disbanded in 2012.
 She was outspoken about numerous issues including what she called mayor Boris Johnson's demonisation of youth through the use of "baseless" rhetoric on "soaring gang-membership and rising knife-crime", suggesting the mayor created an unhelpful climate of fear.
 Jones then served as a member of the MPA's replacement body, the London Assembly Police and Crime Committee.

-In response to the riots in August 2011, Jones and Green Party leader, Caroline Lucas MP co-authored an article in The Guardian, arguing that all cuts to policing should be postponed until December 2012 when a sufficient review of the events has occurred and the lessons from the London Olympics are learned, "In the meantime, the police should focus on spending money wisely, and ensuring that police officers are not burdened with administrative tasks which take them away from frontline policing."
+In response to the riots in August 2011, Jones and Green Party leader Caroline Lucas co-authored an article in The Guardian, arguing that all cuts to policing should be postponed until December 2012 when a sufficient review of the events has occurred and the lessons from the London Olympics are learned, "In the meantime, the police should focus on spending money wisely, and ensuring that police officers are not burdened with administrative tasks which take them away from frontline policing."

-After herself being kettled at a students demonstration, Jones was vociferously critical of this police tactic, telling the BBC the police used kettling to "imprison peaceful campaigners and have shown they can't be trusted with such a powerful tactic", suggesting "The Met's reputation sinks even further every time they abuse their powers and it's time to stop this particular mistreatment".
+After herself being kettled at a 2011 student demonstration, Jones was vociferously critical of this police tactic, telling the BBC the police used kettling to "imprison peaceful campaigners and have shown they can't be trusted with such a powerful tactic", suggesting "The Met's reputation sinks even further every time they abuse their powers and it's time to stop this particular mistreatment".

-In June 2014, Jones penned an editorial in The Guardian wherein she criticised the surveillance tactics of police on activists.
-After going through the process now available through the Data Protection Act to get the police report on herself, she found that she was labelled a potential "domestic extremist".
+In June 2014, Jones wrote an editorial in The Guardian wherein she criticised the surveillance tactics of police on activists.
+After going through the process available through the Data Protection Act to get the police report on herself, she found that she was labelled a potential "domestic extremist".
 She found that the report contained only publicly available information, such as tweets, and that nothing in it would suggest potentially dangerous activity.
-Jones has been under surveillance by the police's "domestic extremism" unit from 2001 until 2012, including the time during her attempt to become London's mayor.
-She viewed the revelation as both a violation of her privacy and a waste of police resources.
-She is now calling for a re-evaluation of police policies, especially in regards to political activists.
+Jones had been under surveillance by the police's "domestic extremism" unit from 2001 until 2012, including the time during her campaign to become London's mayor.
+She viewed the revelation as both a violation of her privacy and a waste of police resources. and called for a re-evaluation of police policies, especially in regards to political activists.

-In January 2016, whistleblower Sgt David Williams claimed that the police's "domestic extremism" unit shredded records "related to" Jones in June 2014, the month Jones met with the unit pressing for answers.
+In January 2016, whistleblower and police sergeant David Williams said that the police's "domestic extremism" unit shredded records "related to" Jones in June 2014, the month Jones met with the unit pressing for answers.